Ryan Larkin

 Ryan Larkin (July 31, 1943 – February 14, 2007) was a Canadian animator, artist, and sculptor who rose to fame with the psychedelic Oscar-nominated short Walking (1968) and the acclaimed Street Musique (1972).
 He was the subject of the Oscar-winning film Ryan.

+Born in Dorval, a small suburb city in Montreal, the middle child of two siblings, the son of an airplane mechanic father and a secretary mother.
+Larkin was known for his remarkable understanding and replication of human movement in his work.
+Instead of rotoscoping Larkin relied on self-study and references to perfect his work.
+He was also known for his psychedelic and diverse range of animation techniques and mediums, such as charcoal drawing, and Ink and color wash.

 Early life

 Larkin had idolized his older brother, Ronald, whom he described as "the epitome of cool".
 In 1958, at the age of fifteen, Larkin witnessed his brother die in a boating accident and, because he had never learned to swim, was unable to save him.
 Larkin stated that his brother's death deeply scarred him.

+Shortly after his brother's death, in search of new adventures, Larkin and one of his close friends decided to drop out of school and run from home to hitchhike around Canada, but this adventure was short-lived as they were quickly reported to the police and promptly picked up by Larkin's father the following day.

+Following this incident, Larkin told his parents about his dislike of traditional high school and was able to convince them to allow him to go to the Montreal Museum of Fine Arts School with the condition that he would pay the tuition himself.
+For three summers, Larkin would work odd jobs to pay for tuition.

-Larkin attended the Art School of the Montreal Museum of Fine Arts where he studied under Arthur Lismer (a member of the Group of Seven) before starting to work at the National Film Board of Canada in 1962.
+At the Art School of the Montreal Museum of Fine Arts Larkin studied under Arthur Lismer (a member of the Group of Seven) and quickly excelled at the school, being considered for a job at the National Film Board early on.

+Eventually Larkin started work at the National Film Board of Canada in 1962.